Computer Elbow Symptoms: What They Mean And How To Find Relief

 Which ergonomic changes or devices reduce elbow strain fastest?

 Center your pointing device to cut reach and shoulder abduction.
 A RollerMouse or SliderMouse Pro enables light, midline control.
-Pair a compact keyboard with soft forearm support and set desk/chair height for elbows near 90° and neutral wrists.
-Map shortcuts and raise pointer sensitivity to reduce clicks and grip.
+Pair a compact keyboard with soft forearm support and set desk/chair height to allow for your elbows to be near 90° and a neutral posture for your wrists.
+Map shortcuts and raise pointer sensitivity to reduce clicks and wasted motions.

 Do braces or straps help computer‑related tennis elbow?